 If you received the decision email but have not received the physical refusal letter, first confirm whether the passport has been returned.
 If returned without a visa vignette and without a refusal letter, contact the Visa Application Centre immediately.
 Check the UKVI online account — many in-country refusals are published online before the physical letter arrives.
 Search email for PDF attachments.
 If the deadline for administrative review or appeal is approaching, document the absence in writing immediately — recovery deadlines can be extended on application only if properly documented.
 Submit a Subject Access Request as a backup.

 Yes — for most visa categories, there is no mandatory waiting period after a refusal.
 You can submit a fresh application immediately, paying the new application fee.
-However, simply resubmitting the same application without addressing the specific refusal reasons identified in the refusal letter will almost certainly lead to another refusal.
+However, simply resubmitting the same application without addressing the specific refusal reasons will almost certainly lead to another refusal.
 Before reapplying, read the "reasons for decision" section carefully and address each cited Immigration Rules paragraph with stronger evidence.
-The exception is where the refusal letter identifies a re-entry ban (Part 9.7 or Part 9.8) — reapplication is barred for 1, 2, 5, or 10 years until the ban expires.
+The exception is where the refusal letter identifies a re-entry ban (under Part Suitability) — reapplication is barred for 1, 2, 5, or 10 years until the ban expires.

 Recovery deadlines from the refusal letter date: administrative review — 14 days (in-country) or 28 days (out-of-country); statutory appeal to the First-tier Tribunal — 14 days (in-country) or 28 days (out-of-country) where appeal rights apply; judicial review at the Upper Tribunal or High Court — 3 months and "promptly"; reconsideration — typically 14 days where eligibility exists; fresh application — no deadline.
 The deadlines run from the date the refusal letter is received, not from the decision email date.
 Missing the deadline forfeits the corresponding recovery right except in exceptional circumstances.